jotasantos/netsim-labs/netsim-ceos-flowpec_a/readme.md

 And we are able to see the routes (defined in the python script in 'rr'), injected to the RIB in the Arista cEOS 'rr2'

     r2#sh ip route bgp
     [...]
      B E      100.10.0.0/24 [200/0] via 10.1.0.2, Ethernet1
      B E      200.20.0.0/24 [200/0] via 10.1.0.2, Ethernet1

+In addition, we insert a flowspec rule aimed to deny all traffic from